icopy-site/awesome-cn/docs/awesome/awesome-pascal.md

 * [GraphQL for Delphi](https://github.com/lminuti/graphql). `[Delphi]` Simple implementation for GraphQL, a query language for APIs created by Facebook.
 GraphQL is a query language for your API and a server-side runtime for executing queries using a type system you define for your data.
 GraphQL isn't tied to any specific database or storage engine and is instead backed by your existing code and data.

 * [GraphQL Constructor](https://github.com/HemulGM/GraphQL). `[Delphi]` GraphQL Constructor (constructor only)

+* [ACBr (Commercial Automation Brazil)](https://sourceforge.net/projects/acbr/) ([GitHub mirror](https://github.com/ProjetoACBr/ACBr), [Organization page in GitHub](https://github.com/Projeto-ACBr-Oficial). `[Delphi]` `[FPC]` Set of components and libraries for Delphi and Lazarus, designed to simplify the development of commercial automation systems in Brazil.
+It is widely used by developers who need to integrate their software with fiscal obligations and automation equipment

 ## OS ##